-Women in the study explained how money shapes mother-child relationships and serves as a criteria for their motherhood functioning.
-S’, 40 years old, divorced, unemployed, mother for two children shared:
+Women in the study explained how money shapes the mother–child relationship and is a marker of their functioning as mothers.
+S’, who is a forty-year-old divorced, unemployed mother or two, said,

-“My children should feel equal in the school.
-I will not pay the electric bill, instead I’ll buy something for my child and make him feel happy...
-I'll use the money as a mother and I can make him happy.
-Why do I spend such things in a place that I can buy for my children?”
+My children should feel equal in the school.
+I will not pay the electric bill; instead I’ll buy something for my child and make him feel happy....
+I'll use the money as a mother, and I can make him happy.
+Why do I spend such things in a place that I can buy for my children?

-One of the main meaning of motherhood money is the money designated to preserve family cohesion.
-Motherhood money seems to play a critical role in maintaining family togetherness.
-A’, 28 years old, divorced with a child, works in a bookstore, stated:
+One of the main meanings of motherhood money is that it can be used to preserve family cohesion and togetherness.
+Twenty-year-old A’, who is divorced with one child and works in a bookstore, stated,

-“I wanted my child to have a father, to have a brother.
-I did not bring him a brother.
+I wanted my child to have a father, to have a brother.
+I did not give him a brother.
 I cannot even dream of having another child.
-I have lost a lot in my life and I am afraid of losing my son.
-For that reason, I put my child’s needs in priority.
-I work hard and the money is used first for my son's needs so I give up on all kinds of women's expenses, you know like to get a haircut and stuff like that”.
+I have lost a lot in my life, and I am afraid of losing my son.
+For that reason, I put my child’s needs as priority.
+I work hard, and the money is used first for my son's needs.
+So, I give up on all kinds of women's expenses; you know like to get a haircut and stuff like that.

-However, motherhood money is always too short to cover children needs.
-In the lost battle for motherhood money, the shadows of guilt and helplessness are an unavoidable presence.
-E’, 36 years old, widow, human service worker, a mother for four children, shared:
+Yet for impoverished single parents, motherhood money is always too short to cover their children’s needs.
+In the losing battle for motherhood money, the shadows of guilt and helplessness are an unavoidable presence.
+E’, who is a thirty-six-year-old widowed social services worker and a mother of four children, lamented,

-“I feel that I am disappointing my children.
-As a mother I see myself as the main responsible of this home, and because our situation is so dreadful, I take responsibility for myself and see myself as the main cause of the situation.”
+I feel that I am disappointing my children.
+As a mother I see myself as the main [one] responsible for this home, and because our situation is so dreadful, I take responsibility for myself and see myself as the main cause of the situation.

-Money seems to be the base for good motherhood.
-Therefore, participants are fatally trapped on cycle of motherhood guilt.
-Getting motherhood money seems to affect negatively to quality of their relations with their children.
-As A’, 40 years old, divorced, a mother for one child, unemployed stated:
+For these women, money seems to be the essential ingredient, indeed the basis of good motherhood, and so they feel trapped in the cycle of motherhood guilt: they cannot effectively meet their children’s needs with their current funds, yet working more hours to earn more money weakens the quality of their relationship with their children.
+As forty-year-old A’, an unemployed and divorced mother of one child, stated,

-"For example my neighbor, she works in several job, some of them illegal, she cleans apartments.
-She returns at home completely unable to help her son with his homework, because she is exhausted”
+For example, my neighbour, she works in several jobs, some of them illegal; she cleans apartments.
+She returns home completely unable to help her son with his homework, because she is exhausted.

-In this way, motherhood money seems to be both the precondition and the main hurdle for good mothering.
-In sum, motherhood money seems to represent for these mothers a central element in the construction of good motherhood.
-The exhausting bustling to get it implies accepting gender obligations and social responsibilities that society imposes on these mothers to guarantee the reproduction of the family.
-In the social and gendered order embedded in the monetary order, “motherhood money” plays the key role of regulating and disciplining the lives of these mothers.
+Thus, motherhood money seems to be both the precondition and the main obstacle to good mothering.
+By engaging in exhaustive efforts to secure enough money, these women seem to accept the gender obligations and social responsibilities that society imposes on mothers to guarantee the reproduction of the family.
+In the social and gendered order embedded in the monetary order, motherhood money plays the key role of regulating and disciplining these mothers’ lives.

-Earned money
+Valuing and using earned money

-Against the background of permanent hardship, these mothers assert a special meaning to money earned from their own work.
-In contrast to other sources of money, earned money has a special value.
-D’, 34 years old, divorced, a mother for two children, works as a secretary, shared:
+Against the background of permanent hardship, these mothers place a special meaning on money earned from their own work; earned money thus has more value than money from other sources.
+Thirty-four-year-old D’, a divorced mother of two children who works as a secretary, stated,

-"I am divorced...
 Financially I cannot be absent from work, I cannot lose even a minute….
-You raise the children alone, alone, without any help...
-I work for my children to let them learn and succeed".
+You raise the children alone, alone, without any help....
+I work for my children to let them learn and succeed.